lrc-se/aoc-2021/README.md

 --------

 There are examples for JavaScript, Python and C#, which include variations on the same basic setup with no external dependencies.
-The idea is to reuse (by copying, due to the day-by-day Docker setup) as much of the code as possible between solutions, only modifying functions in the puzzle file (and adding more files when necessary).
+The idea is to reuse as much of the code as possible between solutions, only modifying functions in the puzzle file (and adding more files when necessary).
+Due to the mandated use of Docker and its concept of build contexts, this reuse is limited to *copying* the common files to each new day, so the whole thing is better thought of as what the setup *could* look like if multiple days were solved with the same language without directory traversal constraints.

 The following environment variables are recognized: